singark21/Tower-Defense-Game/README.md

 I built a tower defense game to practice Java and intro game design principles!

+To see Java code: Tower Defense -> src -> game
+To see animation resources: Tower Defense -> src -> resources

 Here is the basic overview on what the game contains:
 - A path which enemies follow
 - A surrounding map for tower placement and a menu with towers, lives, and credits.